 If you are having trouble finding the User Mode on your printer, this may be due to your model following a slightly different procedure.
-Once again, use your model number to look up your HP Printer manual or the exact procedure.
+Once again, use your model number to look up your device’s manual for the exact procedure.

-To get the most out of your printer, you need to update your printer firmware regularly.
-HP frequently releases new firmware versions for printer enhancements that often include issue fixes
+To get the most out of your printer, you need to update your firmware regularly.
+HP frequently releases new firmware versions for printer enhancements that often include issue fixes.

-Updating your firmware may help prevent this MFG problem, Initializing errors, and others from happening in the future.
+Notably, updating your firmware may help prevent this MFG issue, Initializing errors, and others from happening in the future.